adithya-n05/Elastic-Search-Notes/Notes/New notes set.md

 That covers the basics of searching for exact terms in Elasticsearch using term level queries.
 Remember to use these queries with keyword mappings and not full-text fields to ensure accurate results.

-Please note that the provided code snippets are placeholders and need to be replaced with the actual index name, field names, and query parameters relevant to your specific use case.

 ## Retrieving Multiple Documents Based on IDs